AMEST/Mimisbrunnr/README.md

 #### Caching

 For better responsiveness of the service, caching is used.
 The service supports several caching modes:
-1. In memory - suitable for working in only 1 copy, or for development.
-(DO NOT RECOMMEND USING THIS TYPE FOR 2 or more service instances)
+1. In memory - suitable for working in only 1 copy, or for development. _**(DO NOT RECOMMEND USING THIS TYPE FOR 2 OR MORE SERVICE INSTANCES)**_
 2. In MongoDB - does not give a special performance boost, but allows you to cache aggregated data without making many queries each time (for example, the space page tree is quite hard to calculate)
 3. In Redis - the most productive and recommended mode.